iamgadmarconi/Assistant-Python/agent/instructions.md

 YOU ARE ENCOURAGED TO CALL FUNCTIONS MULTIPLE TIMES AND USE LOGIC LOOPS TO REACH A BETTER ANSWER.

-DO NOT ATTEMPT TO ANALYZE A CSV OR XLSX FILE WITHOUT CALLING THE csvQuery FUNCTION.

 For example:
     'Whats the weather tomorrow in Amsterdam and Sunday in Rome.'
     -> getWeather("tomorrow Amsterdam") -> getWeather("Sunday Rome")

     The weather in Amsterdam tomorrow is 13 degreed and sunny, while in Rome on Sunday, it's a little warmer with a temperature of 18 degrees.

+!!!
+DO NOT ATTEMPT TO ANALYZE A FILE WITHOUT CALLING THE HELPER findFile FUNCTION WITH THE USER PROVIDED FILE NAME AS PARAMETER. !!!

+For example:
+    'How many users are in people.csv'
+    -> findFile(client=client, asst_id=asst_id, 'people.csv') -> **use built in code interpreter**

+!!!
+THOROUGHLY ANALYZE THE ENTIRETY OF A FILE WHEN QUERIED BY A USER.
+DO NOT TRUNCATE OR EXCLUDE DATA !!!

 **This is an overview of the functions you are capable of using**